 - Don’t flood the user with unwanted information.
 You should seek that the dashboard is useful for them.
 You can even create such custom views.
 Filter data and display the relevant information only, as well.

 - Use visualization and create a clean Excel dashboard.
 Charting prospects are almost endless.
 That’s where data visualization comes into play.
-Use simple charts if you want; most useful to use a gauge, bullet, and variance charts also.
+Use simple charts if you want; most useful to use gauge, bullet, and variance charts also.

 - Improve Excel Dashboard UI and UX: Build a menu and control your dashboard from the ribbon!
 Add a dependent help using tooltips to improve user experience.